abhitejdivi5/Ab-s-Analog-and-Mixed-signal/1. Amplifiers/A. 5T_Two_Stage_Fully_Diif_CM.md

 \
 $$

-To achieve better **phase margin**, ensure:
+- To achieve better phase margin, ensure:

 $$
 G_{m2} \ge  G_{m1}
 $$

-This gives a smaller angle to get a large phase.
+This gives a **smaller angle to get a large phase.**

 <p align="center">